-You will need to log into your WordPress and select Posts (typically on the left hand-side) to view current posts within your WordPress application.
-If you do not have a post, please see “Creating A Post In WordPress” before proceeding in this article.
+You will need to log into your WordPress and select Posts (typically on the left-hand side) to view current posts within your WordPress application.
+If you do not have a post, please see "Creating A Post In WordPress" before proceeding with this article.

 Hover over the post you would like to delete, and a menu with edit, quick edit, trash, and preview should appear.
 Selecting Trash will quickly delete the current post among the column of posts you currently have.

-If you would like to review the post prior to deleting, you can select edit.
-From edit, you can review the current post and remove by selecting Move To Trash if still desired.
+If you would like to review the post before deleting it, you can select edit.
+From edit, you can review the current post and remove it by selecting Move To Trash if still desired.

 WordPress does allow the deletion of multiple posts at one time.
-At the top of your post page will be a drop down that you can select Move To Trash category.
-Each selected post with a check mark inside of it will be sent to your trash folder after clicking on Apply.
+At the top of your post page will be a drop-down to select Move To Trash category.
+Each selected post with a checkmark inside it will be sent to your trash folder after clicking on Apply.

-If you deleted a post in error, or want to recover a post, you can hover over the post and choose Restore.
+If you delete a post in error or want to recover a post, you can hover over the post and choose Restore.
 Restoring will populate your deleted post back in your active or drafted post area.
-Selecting Delete Permanently will permanently delete the individual post and Empty Trash will permanently delete everything within the trash folder.
+Selecting Delete Permanently will permanently delete the individual post, and Empty Trash will permanently delete everything within the trash folder.

 Items in your trash folder will be deleted upon 30 reoccurring days of staying in the directory by default.

 Written by Hostwinds Team / April 24, 2018